kpal002/Financial_News_Bot/README.md

 # Financial_News_Bot
 A chatbot using GPT-4 to to help financial analysts leverage LLMs to speed up their research using the latest news.

+**Live Application**: A direct link to the hosted application on Hugging Face Spaces is provided for easy access.
+[Hugging Face Spaces](https://huggingface.co/spaces/kpal002/FinWise_Explorer)

 ## Features
 - **Query Processing**: Enter a question related to financial markets, stocks, global economy, and more, and receive detailed, relevant information.
 - **News Aggregation**: Aggregates and analyzes data from multiple financial news sources.